stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 my pouch, they could divine its presence through that special sense of theirs.

   Yet, surprisingly enough, they did not attack me.
-Instead they scattered and formed a vast circle around me&mdash;at a distance which indicated that they were pressing close to the unseen wall.
+Instead they scattered and formed a vast circle around me--at a distance which indicated that they were pressing close to the unseen wall.
 Standing there in a ring, the beings stared silently and inquisitively at me, waving their tentacles and sometimes nodding their heads and gesturing with their upper limbs.
 After a while I saw others issue from the forest, and these advanced and joined the curious crowd.